yubing744/sui/explorer/README.md

 # in another terminal tab, from the repo root:
 cd explorer/client
-npm install              # install client deps npm start;                # start the development server for the client
+npm install              # install client deps npm start                # start the development server for the client
 ```

 If everything worked, you should be able to view your local explorer at [127.0.0.1:3000?rpc=http%3A%2F%2F127.0.0.1%3A5000%2F](http://127.0.0.1:3000?rpc=http%3A%2F%2F127.0.0.1%3A5000%2F)